-Straight line distance We use straight line distance for admission purposes.
+Straight line distance

+We use straight line distance for admission purposes.
 This is the distance from your child's Normal Home Address, as set out by Ordnance Survey, to the nearest open school gate available for pupils to use.
 We use a computerised system to measure straight line distance.
 The point we measure to at your child's address is determined by the Ordnance Survey ADDRESS-POINT which is an Ordnance Survey data product that provides a National Grid coordinate and a unique reference for each postal address in Great Britain that is on the Royal Mail's Post Office Address File.
 This is different to the shortest walking route which is used for transport purposes - more information is in the School Transport Policy & Guidance which is on the Bucks County Council website.

-Statement of

-Special Educational

-Need/ EducationA Statement of Special Educational Need or Education, Health and Care (EHC) PlanNeed/ Education
+Statement of A Statement of Special Educational Need or Education, Health and

-Health & Care

-(EHC) PlanA Statement of Special Educational Need or Education, Health and Care (EHC) Plan
+Special Educational Care (EHC) Plan

+Need/ Education is a legal document published by the Local Authority that sets out the Health & Care special educational needs of an individual child and the special help

+(EHC) Plan s/he should have.